Hands on with Microsoft's Story Remix, the new tool to make your photos pop

 Don’t be confused by the numbers attached to each photo—they’re not the file size, but the number of seconds each photo appears on the screen.
 Why is a photo on screen for exactly 3.43 seconds?
 Because of the Story Remix beat matching.

 Because you just can’t tell a proper story without music, each slideshow Story is usually accompanied by music, supplied by Groove.
 Photo transitions happen on the beat, to give it a bit more pop.
 You’ll have the option to choose from different themes, or create your own soundtrack from an existing Groove Music subscription.
+Unfortunately, though, you can’t currently preview the music until you actually add it to the slideshow and play it back.
 Microsoft representatives also say that the music will adapt itself, looping to fill the available space.

 Oh, and why do they call it Story Remix?
 Because if you simply don’t like the way it turned out, you can click the “Remix” button and Microsoft will automatically redo the whole thing.

-Note: Update: An earlier version of this story noted that one of the best features of Story Remix—adding 3D objects to an existing video or image—had been delayed.
-But Chris Pratley, the corporate vice president in charge of Windows 10’s Photos, Videos, and Story Remix, confirmed that that feature will ship at the same time as the Windows 10 Fall Creators Update as an updated app.
-This story was updated at 10:37 AM on August 17 with confirmation from Microsoft that the 3D object functionality will be in Story Remix.